zQueal/Energized/BUILD.md

 6. Restore **again** (yes, twice) using the backup you just made
 7. Restart your phone

-The number of domains being blocked still refuse to show up, but this seems to work fine.
+The number of domains being blocked still refuse to show up (for whatever reason), and the script will not trigger `[x] Secure` to actualize.
+This is because the script blocks access to `watchdog.energized.pro` to see if the hosts file is loaded correctly and is blocking at least that one domain.
+If it is, the status shows as "secure," if not, it shows as not secure.
+Since the domain is currently down, it doesn't work.

 # Using AdAway